DanielWeber-Sec/grc-security-portfolio/isms-project/risk-assessment/README.md

 The assessment focuses on critical systems and processes within a production-driven environment.

+Special attention is given to areas where security incidents could directly affect operations, delivery capability, or customer trust.

 ---

 ## Key Risk Scenarios

+The assessment includes scenario-based risk identification, such as:

-- Production downtime due to system failure
+- production downtime due to system failure
-- Ransomware incidents affecting operational systems
+- ransomware incidents affecting operational systems
-- Phishing and credential compromise
+- phishing and credential compromise
-- Supplier-related security risks
+- supplier-related security risks

+These scenarios reflect typical threat patterns in industrial and supply-chain environments.

+---

+## Approach

+The assessment is supported by a structured risk register, providing traceability from identified risks to evaluation and treatment decisions.

+The focus is on:

+- prioritizing risks based on business impact
+- enabling transparent decision-making
+- linking risks directly to control selection

 ---